Emergencies

 Diana, 13 Years Old

-“I’m not happy because school closed early this term due to COVID-19.
+“I’m not happy because school closed early due to COVID-19.
 At school we used to eat every day, now I’ll not be able to eat three meals a day as my mother isn’t working.The prices of food and other commodities have gone up so my mother isn’t able to buy food.
 Even soap is a problem.

 I’m HIV positive and am on drugs so I need more food to eat so the drugs don’t have side effects.
 I’m happy I received food and soap during this pandemic.
 Thank you very much for the support I really appreciate it.”